 Today The Lincoln Theater is a cultural icon committed to transforming the lives of diverse communities through the joy of multi-ethnic, multi-generational, and multi-purpose arts and education.

-You can visit The Lincoln Theatre at 769 E. Long Street.
-Learn more here.
+You can visit The Lincoln Theatre at 769 E. Long St. Learn more here

 The Mayme Moore Park & The King Arts Complex